 Christina Dawkins has spent her career advancing human rights.
-She founded A4Abolitionist, a social justice consultancy to advise artists and educators advancing justice for the most vulnerable populations, and the Abolition Project, an organization that produces collaborative art and education projects to combat modern-day slavery.
+She founded A4Abolitionist, a social justice consultancy to advise artists and educators advancing justice for the most vulnerable populations, and the Abolition Project, a non-profit think-and-do tank for abolitionists.

 Christina specializes in human trafficking, punitive incarceration, and immigrant detention.
 Christina has 10+ years of experience in higher education, developing programs, teaching courses, and advising students.
 She became the founding Program Manager of the Justice-in-Education and Public Humanities Initiatives, in addition to founding the Lang Prison Initiative, the first in-person college program at Metropolitan Correctional Center in NYC.